shrutis22/einstein-ner/README.md

-# einstein-ner
+# Einstein Named Entity Recognition

-Einstein Named Entity Recognition implementation in Apex
+Read blog to learn more -